Photo courtesy of Meritor Wabco

-Most systems are easy to install aftermarket and the best are “plug-and-play” products, he says.
+Most systems are easy to install aftermarket and the best are “plug-‘n-play” products, he says.
 They can be installed by a technician with little training in less than two hours, and less than one hour for many configurations.
 Users can be trained on how to perform the installation on their own, or the vendor can handle installation.
 The system requires no regular maintenance costs.

 “Having this extra set of eyes plays a huge role in helping drivers to avoid damage, injury and accident costs, and significantly lowers overall operating costs, while boosting productivity, ” says Knobel.

 Onboard video camera systems for object detection on commercial vehicles can also improve safety and reduce accidents, especially while backing.
 These systems allow drivers to see considerably more than is possible when using conventional mirror systems.

 Camera systems come with an in-cab monitor and camera components which allow for multiple cameras to be configured with easy installation, and located and customized for each vehicle’s blind spot needs, says Brandon Stotsenburg, vice president of sales and marketing for Mobile Awareness, a company that designs, develops and markets transportation safety products utilizing leading-edge sensor technology.
 Camera options include heated cameras, night-vision options and flush-mount bullet options.